-Except when exempt by Oregon law, all childrenstudents between ages 6 and 18, who have not completed the 12th grade, are required to regularly attend a public, full-time school during the entire school term.
+Except when exempt by Oregon law, all children between ages 6 and 18 who have not completed the 12th grade are required to regularly attend a public, full-time school during the entire school term.
 Persons having control of a child between the ages 6 and 18, who has not completed the 12th grade, are required to send the child to school and maintain the child in regular attendance during the entire school term.

-All childrenstudents five years of age who have been enrolled in a public school are required to attend regularly while enrolled in the public school.
+All children five years of age who have been enrolled in a public school are required to attend regularly while enrolled in the public school.
 Persons having control of a child, who is five years of age and who have enrolled the child in a public school, are required to send the child to school and maintain the child in regular attendance during the school term.

-Attendance

-Persons having legal control of a student between ages 6 and 18, who has not completed the 12th

-grade, are required to have the student attend and maintain the child in regular attendance during the school term.
-Persons having legal control of a student who is five years of age and has enrolled the child in a public school, are required to have the student attend and maintain the child in regular attendance during the school term.

-Under the superintendent’s direction and supervision, attendance supervisors shall monitor and report any violation of the compulsory attendance law to the superintendent or designee.
-A citation for violation of ORS 339.035 may be issued.Failure to send a student and to maintain a student in regular attendance is a Class C violation.
+Attendance supervisors shall monitor and report any violation of the compulsory attendance law to the superintendent or designee.
+A citation for violation of ORS 339.035 may be issued.

-The district will develop procedures for issuing a citation.

-A parent who is not supervising their childhis/her student by requiring school attendance may also be in violation of Oregon Revised Statute (ORS) 163.577 (1)(c); failing).
-Failing to supervise a child is a Class A violation.
+A parent who is not supervising their child by requiring school attendance may also be in violation of Oregon Revised Statute (ORS) 163.577 (1)(c); failing to supervise a child is a Class A violation.

-Exemptions fromFrom Compulsory School Attendance
+Exemptions from Compulsory School Attendance

-In the following cases, childrenstudents shall not be required to attend public, schools full-time schools:
+In the following cases, children shall not be required to attend public, full-time schools:

-Children

-Students being taught in a private or parochial school in courses of study usually taught in kindergarten through grade 12 in the public schools, and in attendance for a period equivalent to that required of students attending public schools.
+Children being taught in a private or parochial school in courses of study usually taught in kindergarten through grade 12 in the public schools, and in attendance for a period equivalent to that required of students attending public schools.

-ChildrenStudents proving to the Board’s satisfaction that they have acquired equivalent knowledge to that acquired in the courses of study taught in kindergarten through grade 12 in the public schools.
+Children proving to the Board’s satisfaction that they have acquired equivalent knowledge to that acquired in the courses of study taught in kindergarten through grade 12 in the public schools.

 Children who have received a high school diploma or a modified diploma.

-ChildrenStudents being taught, by a private teacher, the courses of study usually taught in kindergarten through grade 12 in the public school for a period equivalent to that required of students attending public schools.;
+Children being taught, by a private teacher, the courses of study usually taught in kindergarten through grade 12 in the public school for a period equivalent to that required of students attending public schools.

-ChildrenStudents being educated in the home by a parent, legal guardian or private teacher:
+Children being educated in the home by a parent, legal guardian or private teacher:

 When a student is taught or is withdrawn from a public school to be taught by a parent, legal guardian or private teacher, the parent, legal guardian or private teacher must notify the Lane Education Service District (ESD) in writing within 10 days of such occurrence.
-In addition, when such aa home-schooled student moves to a new ESD, the parent, guardian or private teacher shall notify the new ESD in writing, within 10 days, of the intent to continue home schooling.
-The ESD superintendent shall acknowledge receipt of any notification in writing within 90 days of receipt of the notification.
-The ESD is to notify, at least annually, the school districts of home-schooled students who are registered with the ESD and reside in their district;
+In addition, when such a student moves to a new ESD, the parent, guardian or private teacher shall notify the new ESD in writing, within 10 days, of the intent to continue home schooling.
+The ESD shall acknowledge receipt of any notification in writing within 90 days of receipt of the notification.
+The ESD is to notify, at least annually, the school districts of students who are registered with the ESD and reside in their district;